konstantinjdobler/gan-n1/README.md

 * https://github.com/eriklindernoren/PyTorch-GAN

 Pretrained models for both architectures can be found [HERE](https://drive.google.com/drive/folders/1S0dfdo0s9yk9h8Q1sqvOqV3MDdAiGBPo?usp=sharing).
-The demo.colab file is a python notebook for Google's Colab which contains automatic linkings to all necessary dependencies to serve a playground for testing the pretrained models.
+The demo.colab file is a python notebook for Google's Colab which contains automatic linkings to all necessary dependencies to serve as a playground for testing the pretrained models.

 # Installation
 This project requires Python 3.8.
 Install all necessary libraries from the requirements.txt.